 Boulder City is located just over 20 miles outside Las Vegas, and just a few miles from amazing Hoover Dam.
 With only 15,000 residents, the small-town charm is everywhere, and the atmosphere is one of family-oriented fun.

-Boulder City was originally built in 1931 to house workers who were building the dam.
-Gambling and alcohol were prohibited in the city, and Boulder City still stands as one of only two cities in Nevada that prohibits gambling, with alcohol only being legal since 1969.
+Boulder City was initially built in 1931 to house workers who were building the dam.
+Gambling and alcohol were prohibited in the city, and Boulder City still stands as one of only two cities in Nevada that prohibits gambling, with drinking only being legal since 1969.

 The town isn’t looking to limit anyone’s enjoyment, but rather guarantee that everyone has a safe time doing it.
 There’s a lot of people who agree with Boulder City’s small-town charm.

 So what is there to do?
 Well, any trip to the area must include a stop at the Hoover Dam.